stud0709/OneMoreSecret/password_generator.md

 ## Encrypting the password

-Long-pressing one of the available private key entries will encrypt the password.
+Selecting one of the available private key entries will encrypt the password.
 Again, you can copy the encrypted password, send it to another app or [auto-type](autotype.md) it.

 OneMoreSecret does not store your passwords, this password generator is only a helper.